aspiringsecurity/Water-ICM/README.md

 Pitch Deck and Demo: https://drive.google.com/drive/u/3/folders/1xYwivgACmcjNkhMEJA69DsKisXUIEIde

-We have developed an Integrated Management solution to improve Water and Transport Monitoring by UAVs powered by:
+We have developed an Integrated Management solution to improve Water and Transport Monitoring by UAVs powered by web3 eco-system tools:

+# Blockchain Eco-system

 1. a.
 NFT Port dashboard: https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Model-ICM-Planner/nftport-dashboard and